 The non-electric Hyundai Kona has divided some opinions with its outlandish styling, and while the Kona EV is based on that, many of the outlandish traits have been ditched in favor of less divisive styling.
-The front end still features the slit-like eye LED daytime running lights that characterize the Kona, with a chrome blade running between the two housing the Hyundai badge.
-But the main headlamp clusters - projector headlights on the SEL and LED on Limited and Ultimate trims - are located beneath the LED DRLs and are housed in the front, body-colored front bumper, devoid of the black cladding seen on the standard Kona.
-Of course, another key difference to the front end styling is the lack of Hyundai’s cascading front grille.
-Instead, it’s reworked into hatch-patterned paneling that houses the charge ports for this electric version.
+The front end still features the slit-like eye LED daytime running lights, but the main headlamp clusters - projector headlights on the SEL and LED on Limited and Ultimate trims - are located beneath the LED DRLs.
+17-inch alloy wheels are standard across all trims, while only the Limited and Ultimate rims receive a power sunroof.

 Hyundai offers the Kona Electric in a color palette of five hues; Phantom Black, Chalk White, Pulse Red, Ceramic Blue, and Galactic Gray.
 On the SEL, the gray and blue hues are paired with a color-contrasting white roof, while the black paint job gets a gray roof, and the remaining paint colors are paired with a blacked-out roof.